NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 Yes, o`rrvnqc0 is correct!
 </code></pre>

 The sharp-eyed among you might have noticed that this binary has a problem, however; it will actually accept _any_ of these characters. o, o\`, o\`r, o\`rr, et cetera all work!
 Clearly not a very good method to use for your product key.
+Also, as pointed out by [an astute GitHub commenter](https://github.com/LeoTindall/crackmes/issues/2), an empty password (`./crackme02.64 ""`) will be accepted.

 If you made it this far, good job!
 Reverse engineering is difficult, but this is the core of it, and it only gets easier from here.